Alcatel-Lucent: Undersea communications and operations

+Purchase by Nokia

 On 15 April 2015, Finnish telecommunications firm Nokia announced its intent to purchase Alcatel-Lucent for €15.6 billion in an all-stock deal.
 The acquisition aimed to create a stronger competitor to the rival firms Ericsson and Huawei, whom Nokia and Alcatel-Lucent had surpassed in terms of total combined revenue in 2014.
 The acquisition was expected to be completed in early 2016, and was subject to regulatory and shareholder approval.
 Combes left in September and was replaced by Philippe Camus (who had been chairman of the board since 2008) as interim CEO.
 Regulatory approval was obtained in October 2015 and shareholder approval was announced on 4 January 2016.
-The Bell Labs division would be maintained but the Alcatel-Lucent brand would be replaced by Nokia.
+The Bell Labs division would be maintained, but the Alcatel-Lucent brand would be replaced by Nokia.

 On 14 January 2016, Alcatel-Lucent started operating as part of the Nokia Group.
 The sale to Nokia was finalized in November and the company was merged into Nokia Networks.